 Pemphigus vulgaris is the most common type of a group of autoimmune disorders called pemphigus.
 Each type of pemphigus is characterized by where the blisters form.

 Pemphigus vulgaris can be dangerous.
-Treatment is essential, and typically it involves the use of corticosteroids to suppress the immune system.
-The condition can cause serious complications it isn’t treated.
+Treatment is essential, and typically involves the use of corticosteroids to suppress the immune system.
+The condition can cause serious complications if it isn’t treated.
 Some of these complications can be fatal.